Defiant Foley says Wallabies can have world's best attack

-MELBOURNE The Wallabies, under fire after a surprise home defeat to Scotland, can become the best attacking team in the world once combinations are bedded down, according to flyhalf Bernard Foley.
+MELBOURNE (Reuters) - The Wallabies, under fire after a surprise home defeat to Scotland, can become the best attacking team in the world once combinations are bedded down, according to flyhalf Bernard Foley.

 Australia lost 24-19 to Scotland in Sydney on Saturday to slip to fourth in world rankings and trigger a firestorm of criticism from fans and local media.